rahul-raj/Java-Deep-Learning-Cookbook/README.md

 # Build
    ## From IDE (Eclipse, Intellij)

-Navigate to the sourceCode root directory and then Open as a Maven project and compile.
+ - Navigate to the sourceCode root directory.
+ - Open as a Maven project and compile.

 ## [](https://github.expedia.biz/Brand-Expedia/ews-booking-service/#from-command-line)From Command Line
     mvn clean install